adamberenzweig/cv/cv.md

     [Realtime Search](https://en.wikipedia.org/wiki/Google_Real-Time_Search) was
     the first project to provide search results (mostly from Twitter) that streamed in real-time on the Google search results page.
 I worked on the search infrastructure to support real-time streaming.
-Project won an OC (Organizing Committee) award.
+The project won an OC (Organizing Committee) award.

 2012-2013
 :   **Goggles / Visual Search / Google Glass**

-    I worked on Goggles, the first widely-used image recognition mobile app for consumers, during the transition to move the technology into Google Photos.
-I was also involved with some experiments to use the recognition technology in Google Glass, specifically for a timelapse life-logging system.
+    I worked on Goggles, the first widely-used image recognition mobile app for consumers, during the transition from standalone app into Google Photos.
+I was also involved with some experiments to use recognition and computer vision in Google Glass, specifically for a timelapse life-logging system.

 2013